Protect your iPhone against security threats with Avast One

 A screenlocker ransomware example.

-Doxxing: Doxxing is not technically a form of ransomware, but it is a serious digital threat that can involve a ransom demand.
+Doxing: Doxing is not technically a form of ransomware, but it is a serious digital threat that can involve a ransom demand.
 Through a malicious file or link, the attacker gains access to your sensitive personal data, including usernames, passwords, credit card numbers, and passport details.

 You then get a message telling you that unless you pay a fee, your attacker will publish your information.
 Our free Avast Hack Check tool can tell you whether any of your passwords have leaked or been stolen.
+For stronger protection, get our advanced identity theft monitoring tool, Avast BreachGuard.

-An example of a malware-based doxxing threat.
+An example of a malware-based doxing threat.

 Scareware: Scareware is a fake software program that claims to have found issues on your computer and demands payment to fix them.
 Scareware typically bombards your screen with pop-ups and alert messages.
 Some strains behave more like screenlockers, locking up your computer or mobile device until you pay.